Search This Blog

 I was frozen as he shoved his hand into my pants.
 It's like I'd accepted this was part of a night out, of growing up.
 But, also, I was so dirty for it.
 When it was over I caught a fleeting glimpse of him.
 I was terrified he would see me, recognise me.
 And if he saw me, something would happen.
 Something terrible.

 My family was blown apart like a snooker break.
-The thing I'd had before, my hated, stifling refuge as an agoraphobic, school-phobic, mentally ill kid, was gone.
+The thing I'd had before, my stifling refuge as an agoraphobic, school-phobic, mentally ill kid, was gone.
 A new man came in just as my dad finally left.
 He insulted us, hit us, and took mum away.
 The house was sold, we moved across the country, and he demanded I go.
 And I couldn't go home, there was nowhere to go back to.

 My siblings scattered across other cities, other countries.
 I was 15.

 I was terrified.
-I walked along the canal one day, under the trees, and I could watch the herons.
+I walked along the canal one day, under the trees, where I could watch the herons.
 A man passed me, then ran up behind me, grabbing my bum.
 I screamed, he said he wanted my phone number.
 I told a friend, no one ever suggested the police.
-A hairy, greasy man pulled up near me as I waited for someone.
-Seemingly deranged and laughing, taunting.
-He got his cock out.
-It was like they were all in on a private joke which was mocking of my experience, and I was so weak, they laughed at my attempts at verbal abuse.

-By the time I was 16, i was lodging.
-My boyfriend lived in a party house; people just wandered in off the street, there was always something going on.
-One time, I'd stayed up a couple of days, taking all sorts of substances.
-I was a mess.
-The shop sold several bottles of wine to a new friend when they opened at 6am.
+We were at my boyfriend's, and the shop sold several bottles of wine to a new friend when they opened at 6am.
 I think I'm allergic to red wine - I flush bright red, get a headache, need to sleep.

 My boyfriend lost interest in me, and I couldn't talk to him.
 Simon's girlfriend found out and publicly confronted me.
 They were in their late twenties, grown ups - she was a social worker.
 Everyone assumed it was consensual and I never corrected them.
 He was good looking.
 It was a better option for me, somehow, to reframe it that way.